Robbins' All-Seasons Portfolio

 The All-Seasons Portfolio is passive and, therefore, has only minimal maintenance requirements.

-Ray Dalio is the founder of Bridgewater Associates, one of the world largest hedge-funds, and widely recongized for pioneering the concept of a risk parity portfolio optimized for all market conditions.
-Dalio recognizes four major economic environments or 'seasons':
+Ray Dalio is the founder of Bridgewater Associates, one of the world's largest hedge funds, and widely recognized for pioneering the concept of a risk parity portfolio optimized for all market conditions.
+Dalio identifies four major economic environments or 'seasons':